Christmas and New Year's closings

 Government

-• The Galveston County Courthouse will be closed today, Friday and Jan.
+• The Galveston County Courthouse and the Federal Courthouse will be closed today and Jan.
 1.

 Cities

-• City offices in Santa Fe will be closed today through Friday.
+• City offices in Santa Fe will be closed today.
 For New Year’s, offices will be closed Dec.
 31 and Jan.
 1.

-• City offices in Kemah and Clear Lake Shores will be closed today through Friday.
+• City offices in Kemah and Clear Lake Shores will be closed today.
 For New Year’s, offices will close at noon Dec.
 31 and will remain closed through Jan.
 1.

-• City offices in Dickinson will be closed today through Friday.
+• City offices in Dickinson will be closed today.
 For New Year’s, offices will close at 1:30 p.m.
 Dec.
 31 and will remain closed through Jan.
 1.

-• City offices in League City will be closed today through Friday.
+• City offices in League City will be closed today.
 For New Year’s, offices will close at 1:30 p.m.
 Dec.
 31 and will remain closed through Jan.
-1. There will be no trash service on Friday or Jan.
+1. There will be no trash service today or Jan.
 1. Curbside pickup of Christmas trees begins Jan.
 2.

-• City offices in Friendswood will be closed today through Friday.
-No trash will be picked up Friday.
-Friday’s trash will be picked up Tuesday.
+• City offices in Friendswood will be closed today.
+No trash will be picked up today.
+Today’s trash will be picked up Tuesday.
 For New Year’s, offices will be closed Jan.
 1. Jan.
 1 trash will be picked up Jan.
 5.

-• City offices in Texas City will be closed today through Friday and Jan.
-1. Trash will not be picked up Friday or Jan.
+• City offices in Texas City will be closed today and Jan.
+1. Trash will not be picked up today or Jan.
 1.

-• City offices in Galveston, Bayou Vista, Tiki Island, Hitchcock and La Marque will be closed today through Friday and Jan.
-1.
+• City offices in Galveston, Bayou Vista, Tiki Island, Hitchcock, Jamaica Beach and La Marque will be closed today and Jan.

-• City offices in Jamaica Beach will be closed Friday and Jan.
 1.

 Libraries